Hawaii Theft and Shoplifting Laws

 If you have a question on a specific theft offense, be sure to consult the Hawaii Statutes or an attorney.

-Fourth-degree (or petty) theft involves theft of property or services worth $250 or less.
+Fourth-degree (or petty) theft involves the theft of property or services worth $250 or less.
 A person who is convicted of petty theft commits a petty misdemeanor, punishable by up to 30 days' jail time and a $1,000 fine.

-If a value of the property or services stolen is more than $250 but doesn't exceed $750, the person commits third-degree theft.
+If the value of the property or services stolen is more than $250 but doesn't exceed $750, the person commits third-degree theft.
 It's also third-degree theft to steal up to $750 worth of gasoline, diesel fuel, or related products used to run motors.

 Theft in the third degree is a misdemeanor in Hawaii, punishable by up to one year in jail and a $2,000 fine.